 - buyer concerns are resolved respectfully and promptly, and steps are taken to prevent repeat issues

 Orders placed 30 days or more before a warning aren’t included in the next review, but Etsy may review the overall level of customer service buyers receive during this 90 day period.

-How to improve your shop’s Order Dissatisfaction Rate
+How to improve your shop’s ODR

 You can improve your shop’s ODR by focusing on future orders and meeting customer expectations.
 Some of the best ways to meet these expectations are by shipping on time, ensuring your listings and shop policies are accurate, and answering buyer questions quickly.

 Here are some resources to help improve a shop’s customer service:

 - Beginner’s Guide to Great Customer Service